Taliban: Views on bacha bazi

 The Afghan custom of bacha bazi, a form of pederastic sexual slavery, child sexual abuse and pedophilia which is traditionally practiced in various provinces of Afghanistan between older men and young adolescent "dancing boys", was also forbidden under the six-year rule of the Taliban régime.
 Under the rule of the Islamic Emirate of Afghanistan, it carried the death penalty.

 The practice remained illegal during the Islamic Republic of Afghanistan's rule, but the laws were seldom enforced against powerful offenders, and police had reportedly been complicit in related crimes.
 A controversy arose during the Islamic Republic of Afghanistan's rule, after allegations surfaced that US government forces in Afghanistan after the invasion of the country deliberately ignored bacha bazi.
 The US military responded by claiming the abuse was largely the responsibility of the "local Afghan government".
-The Taliban has criticized the US role in the abuse of Afghan children.

 Attitudes towards other Muslim communities

 Unlike other Islamic fundamentalist organizations, the Taliban are not Salafists.
 Although wealthy Arab nations had brought Salafist Madrasas to Afghanistan during the Soviet war in the 1980s, the Taliban's strict Deobandi leadership suppressed the Salafi movement in Afghanistan after it first came to power in the 1990s.
 Following the 2001 US invasion, the Taliban and Salafists joined forces to wage a common war against NATO forces.
 Still, Salafists were relegated to small groups which were under the Taliban's command.

 The Taliban are averse to debating doctrine with other Muslims and "did not allow even Muslim reporters to question [their] edicts or to discuss interpretations of the Qur'an."